Robust PAMPA Scheme in the DG Formulation on Unstructured Triangular Meshes: bound preservation, oscillation elimination, and boundary conditions: Numerical Examples

-In the fifth example, the double Mach reflection (DMR) problem is used to test the robustness of the BP OE PAMPA scheme.
-The computational domain is the rectangle $[-0.25, 3] \times [0, 2]$, with a $30^\circ$ ramp removed starting from $x=0$.
-The mesh contains 84,844 elements and 168,733 points.
-The initial condition corresponds to a Mach 10 shock in a quiescent flow, where the pressure is chosen to be $p=1$ and the density is $\rho=\gamma$ with $\gamma=1.4$.
-Inflow conditions are applied on the left boundary, outflow conditions on the right boundary, as well as on the top boundary.
-Wall conditions are imposed on the remaining boundaries.
+In the fifth example, the double Mach reflection (DMR) problem is used to test the robustness of the BP OE \pampa scheme.
+The mesh contains 84,146 elements and 167,385 points.
+Initially, a rightward shock with a Mach number of 10 is located at $x=-0.05$, and the initial condition is

+Supersonic inflow boundary condition is specified on the left boundary, while free-stream outflow boundary condition is applied on the right boundary.
+At the upper boundary, the exact solution of the Mach 10 moving oblique shock is imposed.
+Wall conditions are imposed on the lower boundary.

-Figure \ref{fig: DMR}--(a) and (b) display the cell averages and point values of density, respectively.
-Compared with the results reported in \cite{Abgrall2025a}, the BP OE PAMPA method produces noticeably fewer oscillations near shock waves, while remains more accurate profile around the double Mach stem.
-Furthermore, Figure \ref{fig: DMR}--(c) and (d) show the convex blending parameters for numerical fluxes and residuals.
+Figures \ref{fig: DMR}--(a) and (b) display the cell averages and point values of density, respectively.
+Compared with the results reported in \cite{Abgrall2025a}, the BP OE \pampa method produces noticeably fewer oscillations near shock waves, while remains more accurate profile around the double Mach stem.
+Furthermore, Figures \ref{fig: DMR}--(c) and (d) show the convex blending parameters for numerical fluxes and residuals.
 As expected, the blending between the high- and low-order schemes occurs primarily near discontinuities.
-Overall, these results demonstrate that the BP OE PAMPA method effectively captures complex flow structures.
+Overall, these results demonstrate that the BP OE \pampa method effectively captures complex flow structures.